stanton26/AppDefense/labs/horizon-lab.md

 2. Launch the Web Console
 3. Sign in with  **corp\vmcws1** and password **VMware1!**

-Wait about 10 minutes until all services are runnig
+Wait about 10 minutes until all services are runnig.
 In the meantime jump back to the VMC console in your browser.

 Now we will request a public IP adress.
 We will use this public IP adress to access the Horizon infrastructre afterwards.
 Please go back to VMC console in your browser.
 Go to the network tab.